mfisher87/presentation-nasa-openscapes-team-culture/slides.md

     * Excited about psychological safety because I've experienced both safe and unsafe environments and seen how drastically it can impact team health and outcomes.
 I want to move more personal experiences towards psychological safety.
-    * A lot of my work has been done for me; the content that follows was authored by Tara Robertson, a diversity, equity, and inclusion consultant who helped form this program.
+    * I feel privileged to be teaching this lesson!
+I'm a beginner, but a lot of my work has been done for me; the content that follows was originally authored by Tara Robertson, a diversity, equity, and inclusion consultant who helped form this program, and based on foundational work by Dr. Amy Edmondson, Professor of Leadership at Harvard Business School.
+    * The final slide includes our references.
 ---

 ## Overview